dwilding/trello-kb/README.md

 ## linkTargetURL

 The `linkTargetURL` option is a function that specifies the URLs of object links in the HTML that Trello KB returns.
-The default function returns `#` followed by the value of target object's `id` property.
+The default function returns `#` followed by the value of the target object's `id` property.

 To replace object links by their link text: